 Lexical diversity (LD) refers to the variety of words found in samples of speech and writing.
 LD is of interest to applied linguists because it has been found to serve as a useful proxy for constructs such as language ability (Yu, 2010) and language dominance (Treffers-Daller, 2009).
 However, existing measures of LD have important shortcomings, and recent research has concentrated on defining the construct (Jarvis, 2013a, 2017) and developing and validating measures that are consistent with the construct definition (Fergadiotis, Wright, & West, 2013; Jarvis, 2013b).
 The purpose of the present paper is twofold: (a) to contribute to the construct definition of LD by determining which lexical properties of a text change when writers intentionally try to increase its LD, and (b) to introduce a new, automated LD tool that is particularly suited to this purpose.

 Lexical sophistication is commonly understood as the use of “advanced” words.
-Sophistication is most often been defined with regard to the proportion of infrequent words in a text (e.g., Laufer & Nation, 1995; Read, 2000), under the generally accepted hypothesis that highly frequent words will be learned earlier and more easily than less frequent words (e.g., Ellis, 2002).
+Sophistication has most often been defined with regard to the proportion of infrequent words in a text (e.g., Laufer & Nation, 1995; Read, 2000), under the generally accepted hypothesis that highly frequent words will be learned earlier and more easily than less frequent words (e.g., Ellis, 2002).
 While frequency is undoubtedly an important feature of sophistication, a number of recent studies have demonstrated that lexical sophistication is most accurately modeled when multiple complementary features are used (e.g., Kim, Crossley, & Kyle, 2018; Kyle & Crossley, 2015; Kyle, Crossley, & Berger, 2018).
-Automated text analysis tools such as the Tool for the Automatic Analysis of Lexical Sophistication (TAALES) have facilitated these multivariate approaches.
+Automated text analysis tools such as the Tool for the Automatic Analysis of Lexical Sophistication (

 Title: Towards a functional turn in L2 writing syntactic complexity research